-We Help People Injured in Bus Accidents Recover for Their Losses
+Helping People Injured in Bus Accidents Recover from Their Losses

 , 67,000 crashes involved buses in a recent year—more than 183 bus accidents every day, causing untold property damage and suffering to victims throughout the United States.
 If there’s a silver lining, the law entitles many bus accident victims to compensation for accident-related losses, including medical expenses, lost income, pain and suffering, property damage, and lost quality of life.
 If you were injured in a bus accident, speak to an attorney as soon as you possibly can.